davea42/libdwarf-code/READMEcmake.md

 ## As of 2.3.3 (September 2026) cmake builds both
 shared and non-shared versions of libdwarf.
 The options -DBUILD_SHARED=YES -DBUILD_NON_SHARED=NO
-are no longer required or supported.
+are no longer required or supported (any use generates a warning from cmake).
 If C++ is not available dwarfgen will not build.
 To install static libdwarf add -DINSTALL_STATIC_LIBRARIES=YES to the cmake options.